relevance/edn-ruby/README.md

 * tags and metadata do not work together
 * metadata keys can be symbols, keywords, or strings
 * only collections and symbols can have metadata

-* TODO: special metadata.
-These do stack
+* special metadata

     ^foo => ^{:tag foo}
     ^:foo => ^{:foo true}

+* multiple metadata stack
+* TODO write up good notes about metadata

 ## Contributors